polyformproject/polyform-licenses/polyform.md

 ## Acceptance

-In order to get any license under these terms, you must agree to them, as strict obligations under that agreement and conditions to all your licenses.
+In order to get any license under these terms, you must agree to them, both as strict obligations under that agreement and as conditions to all your licenses.

 ## Copyright License